microsoft/vscode-docs/docs/remote/tunnels.md

 ![VS Code remote indicator connected to a remote tunnel](images/vscode-server/remote-indicator-server.png)

-You can also view your existing remote machines in the Remote Explorer view, which you can display with the command **View: Show Remote Explorer**.
+You can also view your existing remote machines in the Remote Explorer view, which you can focus on with the command **View: Show Remote Explorer**.

 ## Common questions